Skip to main content Skip to complementary content

 The following terminology is used in content about anonymous access:

-Tenant users: Users who are members of the tenant and manage the tenant or develop analytics for consumption by anonymous users.
-Tenant users have Full User entitlement and may also have specific administrator privileges in the tenant.
+• Tenant users: Users who are members of the tenant and manage the tenant or develop analytics for consumption by anonymous users.
+Tenant users may have administrator privileges in the tenant.

 Offerings